 Thoughts on being exactly who you are even if it doesn’t “fit” with society.

 I’ve always been a bit of a square peg in a round hole.
 Don’t misunderstand.
 After a bit of time, I grew into loving the trait instead of loathing it.
 Self-acceptance for being exactly who you are is a beautiful gift.
-And whether people accept you or not, is their business, not mine.
+And whether people accept me or not, is their business, not mine.
 But from my earliest memories, I was the odd girl out.

 I felt that way in school.
 I can recall seeking the company of teachers instead of classmates.
 Maybe it was a less risky and much safer choice.
 After all, they were paid to be nice to you.
 I even have memories in elementary school of a teacher eagerly steering me toward the children playing four-square to my overly shy self’s horror.
-I’d rather stand alone than to be smacked in the face with a red ball.
+I’d rather stand alone than be smacked in the face with a red ball.
 Which most assuredly would have happened.

 Even back then, writing saved me.
-I remember writing a piece in fifth grade where I gave the four-square balls a backstory, names and personalities of their own to the great joy of my pubescent instructors.
+I remember writing a piece in fifth grade where I gave the four-square balls a backstory, names, and personalities of their own to the great joy of my pubescent instructors.
 Ah, an oddball writer was born.
 I couldn’t play ball, but by damned, I could write about it!

 I felt that way in my family.
 I still feel that way with my family.
 Maybe everyone does.
 I am the black sheep in all my fluffy glory.
 My father still likes to remind me of this fact.

 Yet, publically and on the surface, I can appear quite different.
 It was an acquired skill for self-preservation, I presume.
 I can play any part that a situation calls for.
-Almost an out of body experience.
+Almost an out-of-body experience.
 For a painful introvert, you can place a microphone in my hand, stick me in front of a crowd of 500 and I’m quite at ease.
-More so than I ever am whilst participating in a one on one conversation.
+More so than I ever am whilst participating in a one-on-one conversation.
 That’s the spot my awkwardness bubbles to the surface.

 I remember even in high school being named the “prom queen” which surprised me beyond my realm of understanding because I didn’t even get asked to prom.

 We’re still friends today and I adore her beyond words.
 And I still feel safe with her enough to reveal the deepest parts of my soul.
-That doesn’t happen with very many people for me…ever.
+That doesn’t happen with very many people for me—ever.
 As a matter of fact, I could likely count on one hand those closest to me in my inner circle that has a true grasp on all my messy glory.